biotorrents/documentation/docs/install.md

 `apt install php php-dev php-fpm`.

 The PHP extensions.
-Note that there are two PHP memcached extensions.
+There are two PHP memcached extensions.
 The correct one is just `php-memcache` without the "d."
 Your distro may require other extensions:
 `php-apcu php-mbstring php-memcache php-mysql`.

 BioTorrents.de also supports the
 [Seqhash algorithm](https://blog.libredna.org/post/seqhash/)
-and requires Blake3 hash support for this feature.
+and requires Blake3 for this feature.
 Optionally, please install
 [php-blake3](https://github.com/cypherbits/php-blake3).